Chapter 21

 11. You aren't supposing that so many right men entirely err, are you?

-12. Did you recognize, when you were walking to see those buildings, a woman under a tree resting
+12. Did you recognize, when you were walking to see those buildings, a

 on the ground ?